leobudima/elogii-blog/content/how-to-plan-a-route-with-multiple-stops.md

 1\. [**What is route optimization**](https://elogii.com/blog/what-is-route-optimization-and-why-you-need-it/)?
 And why do you need it?

 2\.
-What’s the difference between [**Route Panning and Route Optimization**](https://elogii.com/blog/difference-between-route-planning-and-route-optimization/)
+What’s the difference between [**Route Planning and Route Optimization**](https://elogii.com/blog/difference-between-route-planning-and-route-optimization/)

 3\. [**How to choose the best route optimization software**](https://elogii.com/blog/best-route-optimization-software/) for your business?